In this guide:

 Some have said that content marketing is the only type of marketing left.
 And while there’s certainly room for disagreement there, it’s true that content marketing is more relevant than ever.

 Content provides site visitors with immediate value in the form of new knowledge and insights.
 For many visitors, it’s the sole reason to view your site.
+Keep in mind that web design plays an important role here.
+Great content surrounded by an unappealing user interface (UI) could cause potential customers to head back to the search results page before they can get to know your brand.

 If you want people to stay on your site long enough to absorb your messages, you need highly engaging content.